bradleytenuta/checkmate/doc/DevNotes.md

 - Look at webcat for inspiration.
 - Wed development for mobile, tablet and desktop.
 Start from mobile and style upwards.
 - Look at Auth2.
 This is a framework for authentication.
+- Max width of the website for css will be 1920.
+Wont expand width after that.

 #### Designing Wire-frames